DEVELOPER

 Copy the following hex string exactly as-is into the file.
 Do not decode, modify, or re-encode it:

 The file must be served as plain text with no authentication, redirects, or bot protection blocking it.
 Apple will fetch this file to verify your domain.
-If Apple cannot access it (e.g., due to a WAF, CDN challenge page, or 403 error), domain registration will fail.
+If Apple cannot access it (for example due to a WAF, CDN challenge page, or 403), domain registration will fail.

 To verify the file is accessible, run: